kensanangelo/table-tennis-scoreboard/README.md

 ## TODO

--  Add favicon
 -  Who's serving should be next screen after setup (can be selected with paddles)
 -  Add to game start screen - Show last 3/5/10 games somewhere - How many points to win & serving switch amount?
 -  Maybe a way to modify scores in game if someone messes up
--  Add stats analysis
+-  Add stats analysis/graphs/charts
+-  Give the ability to look through past seasons on Leaderboard
 -  Implement ranking system - Probably going to use ELO using this node package - Starting ranking will probably be 1200 - https://github.com/tlhunter/node-arpad
 -  Prevent double taps on the peddle buttons.
 Maybe set a timeout or a rate limit so a peddle can't register clicks more than once per 5 seconds.